+'''

 --server.endpoint tcp://hostname:port

+Given an IPv4 address:

 --server.endpoint tcp://ipv4-address:port

+Given an IPv6 address:

+'''

 --server.endpoint tcp://[ipv6-address]:port

 On one specific ethernet interface each port can only be bound exactly once.
 You can look up your available interfaces using the ifconfig command on Linux / MacOSX - the Windows equivalent is ipconfig (See Wikipedia for more details).
 The general names of the interfaces differ on OS's and hardwares they run on.
 However, typically every host has a so called loopback interface, which is a virtual interface.
 By convention it always has the address 127.0.0.1 or ::1 (ipv6), and can only be reached from exactly the very same host.
 Ethernet interfaces usually have names like eth0, wlan0, eth1:17, le0 or a plain text name in Windows.